maykar/compact-custom-header/.github/ISSUE_TEMPLATE/all-issues.md

 ---
 name: All Issues
-about: Failure to use the template will result in an issue's closing.
-Don't post until you read the readme, searched existing/closed issues, & cleared your browser & CCH cache.
-Continue if the issue persists
+about: Failure to use the template will result in the issue being automatically closed.
+  Don't post until you read the readme, searched existing/closed issues, & cleared your browser's cache.
 title: ''
 labels: ''
 assignees: ''